Skip to main content

 Instructor: Torrie Hester

-This course, cross-listed into American Studies from its home department in History, seeks to explore the ideas and experiences of women in the United States, from the 1600s through the end of the twentieth century.
-Our goal will be to understand not just what women have done but also how many fundamental moments and issues in US history—including the formation of the early republic, religious revival movements, reform crusades, slavery, war and race relations—have hinged on certain notions of gender.
+This course, cross-listed into American Studies from its home department in History, seeks to explore the ideas and experiences of women in the United States, from the 1600s through the end of the 20th century.
+Our goal will be to understand not just what women have done but also how many fundamental moments and issues in US history — including the formation of the early republic, religious revival movements, reform crusades, slavery, war and race relations — have hinged on certain notions of gender.
 The course also gives attention to the experiences of less privileged women and women of color who have had significant effects on shaping the American past.

 Fulfills Aesthetics, History, and Culture and Identities in Context for the University Undergraduate Core, Cultural Diversity in the U.S. for the old Arts & Sciences Core, and Identities for the ASTD major’s Breadth Requirement.